History of Algeria (1962–1999): Aftermath of the war

+While before the end of the war, the FLN struggled to exercise sovereignty within Algerian borders, it found diplomatic strength in interacting with international organizations dealing with refugees, most notably the UNHCR.
+In claiming responsibility for the Algerian refugees in Morocco and Tunisia, the FLN assumed state-like responsibilities.
+In tandem, through accepting Algerian refugees, newly independent Morocco and Tunisia were able to assert their "new-found sovereignty in the international sphere."
+In the war's aftermath, repatriating refugees from Tunisia and Morocco to Algeria would require considerable effort on the part of all three states and the UNHCR, and in determining which populations qualified for international assistance to return to Algeria (or which were really Moroccan or Tunisian subjects), formal and documented national identities were formed and enforced in the "previously fluid and intermingled populations of French north Africa."
+While some nomadic tribes during French colonization flowed easily through the now hardened national borders, independence for Morocco, Tunisia, and now Algeria, meant that these tribes would have to remain inside the borders of one state.
+In all, the refugee crisis created by the war for independence presented the Algerian state with considerable challenges as a newly established government, while also providing them a channel to establish their statehood through diplomacy in north Africa and with international aid organizations.

-The months immediately following independence had witnessed the pell-mell rush of Algerians, their government, and its officials to claim the lands, houses, businesses, automobiles, bank accounts, and jobs left behind by the Europeans.
-By the 1963 March Decrees, Ben Bella declared that all agricultural, industrial, and commercial properties previously operated and occupied by Europeans were vacant, thereby legalizing their confiscation by the state.
-The term nationalization was not used in the decrees, presumably to avoid indemnity claims.
+The months immediately following independence witnessed a pell-mell rush of Algerians, their government, and its officials to claim the lands, houses, businesses, automobiles, bank accounts, and jobs left behind by the departed Pieds-Noirs.
+By the 1963 March Decrees, Ben Bella declared that all agricultural, industrial, and commercial properties previously operated and occupied by Pieds-Noirs were vacant, thereby legalizing their confiscation by the state.
+The term "nationalization" was not used in the decrees, presumably to avoid indemnity claims.

 The FLN called its policy of widespread state involvement in the economy "Algerian socialism".
 Public-sector enterprises were gradually organized into state corporations that participated in virtually every aspect of the country's economic life.
 Although their activities were coordinated by central authorities, each state corporation was supposed to retain a measure of autonomy within its own sphere.

 The departure of European owners and managers from factories and agricultural estates gave rise to a spontaneous, grass-roots phenomenon, later termed autogestion, which saw workers take control of the enterprises to keep them operating.
 Seeking to capitalize on the popularity of the self-management movement, Ben Bella formalized autogestion in the March Decrees.
 As the process evolved, workers in state-owned farms and enterprises and in agricultural cooperatives elected boards of managers that directed production activities, financing, and marketing in conjunction with state-appointed directors.
 The system proved to be a failure, however.
 The crucial agricultural sector suffered particularly under self-management, partly as result of bureaucratic incompetence, graft, and theft.